192: I KISSED THE HISTORIC BRICKS IN INDY – BUT NOT AT THE BRICKYARD

 My travel mates and I discovered this was the fourth stone that has marked the grave of John Dillinger since his death in 1934.
 Over the years, people have vandalized the stone by chipping pieces for souvenirs.

 As were prepared to head out of Crown Hill Cemetery for our next Presidential site in Lincoln City, Indiana, my photographer decided to go “off-script” from the agenda.
-It dawned on him that Indianapolis is the capital city of Indiana and he wanted to photograph me at the State House, which was only five miles away.
+It dawned on him that Indianapolis is the capital city of Indiana, and he wanted to photograph me at the State House, which was only five miles away.
 I was excited – I didn’t visit the Capitol during my 2014 visit to the city.

 Shortly after we arrived at the State House around 1:15pm, I got my first glimpse of the 256-foot-tall dome – and I was underwhelmed.
 While the building was constructed in 1888 and President Harrison’s flag-draped casket laid in the rotunda following his death in 1901, the dome was difficult to see from most vantagepoints near the building.
 I thought the landscaping around the Capitol was lackluster as well; except for an eye-catching sculpture by artist Dale Enochs called “Time Flow”, which Tom used to creatively frame the State House in one of his images.
 The interior wasn’t much better, at least to my resin eyes.
 I posed for images near Governor Eric Holcomb’s office and next to the Indiana Constitution that was on display in the Rotunda.
 I’ve been to a lot of State Capitol Buildings during my nine years of travel, and the one in Indiana was one of the worst.